Skip to navigation

 This Hindu temple glanced through an Islamic arch at Golconda is symbolic of the mix of faiths in India

-I finally boarded the southbound overnight train from Puri to Hyderabad on 30 January.
-The long journey was considerably enlivened – as if it needed to be, considering the bubbling insanity of India's trains – by a bunch of young Indian zoology students from Andhra Pradesh (the state of which Hyderabad is the capital).
-One of them, Kiran, was thoroughly interesting: he was that rarest of creatures, a non-proselytising Indian Christian.
+After recovering from my bout of giardia, I finally boarded the overnight train heading southbound from Puri to Hyderabad.
+The long journey was considerably enlivened – as if it needed to be, considering the bubbling insanity of India's trains – by a bunch of young Indian zoology students from Andhra Pradesh, of which Hyderabad is the state capital.
+One of them, Kiran, was particularly interesting; he was that rarest of creatures, a non-proselytising Indian Christian.

-2 Still, Queenslanders always were the earthier end of Australia.
-As they say, 'I have a simple deal with the croc.
+2 Still, Queenslanders always were at the earthier end of Australia.
+As they say there, 'I have a simple deal with the croc.
 I don't swim near his home, and he doesn't drink in my pub.'